 Let’s start off with why in the world would a guitar player want to learn how to play bar chords?

 There are a few different answers, and some of the ways bar chords can be used may surprise you.
 Firstly, bar chords are great because they really open up the rest of the neck to the guitar player.
 Open chords are great, but they will only get you so far.
-If you want to start moving up the fretboard with open chords, you must either use a capo, or start being more careful about which strings you’re actually playing.
+If you want to start moving up the fretboard with normal, open-style guitar chords, you must either use a capo, or start being more careful about which strings you’re actually playing.
 If you want to strum, this often means using either advanced left hand muting technique, or just the top or bottom few strings, which leads to a less complete sound.

 On the other hand, by using bar chords, you can play all six strings all the way up the fretboard.